MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/atp-safe-links.md

 - Consider adding commonly used internal URLs to the list list to improve the user experience.
 For example, if you have on-premises services, such as Skype for Business or SharePoint, you can add those URLs to exclude them from scanning.

 - If you already have a list of always URLs in your Safe Links policies, be sure to review the lists and add wildcards as appropriate.
 For example, your list has an entry like `https://contoso.com/a` and you want to also allow subptaths like `https://contoso.com/a/b`.
-Instead of adding a separate entry, add a wildcard to the existing entry so it looks like `https://contoso.com/a/*`.
+Instead of adding a separate entry, add a wildcard to the existing entry so it becomes `https://contoso.com/a/*`.

 - You can include up to three wildcards (`*`) per URL entry.
 Wildcards explicitly include prefixes or subdomains.
 For example, the entry `contoso.com` is not the same as `*.contoso.com/*`, because `*.contoso.com/*` allows people to visit subdomains and paths in the specified domain.